17 October 2014

 - Buy-to-let mortgages require a steeper deposit than residential mortgages.
 Landlords require a deposit of at least 25% of the value of the property that they intend to buy.
 The highest loan-to-value mortgage available is a whopping 75%.

 - The interest rates that come alongside buy-to-let mortgages are generally higher than the interest rates that accompany residential mortgages.
-The reasoning behind this is that there is greater risk associated with the borrower defaulting on their repayments and so the interest rate rises in line with the risk.
+The reasoning behind this is that there is a greater risk associated with the borrower defaulting on their repayments and so the interest rate rises in line with the risk.

 - Buy-to-let mortgages can be categorised in one of two ways.
 You can choose a repayment mortgage which ensures that at the end of each month, you must pay a little interest alongside a small payoff toward the loan.

 - Interest only options only require you to pay off the interest on your loan rather than the actual loan itself.
 Such mortgages are appropriate for those who are intending to buy property to rent.
-Such options are ideal as by paying off the interest towards the loan, there is no risk of getting in to debt.
-The rent acquired is taxable and therefore must be declared on a self assessment tax return.
+Such options are ideal as by paying off the interest towards the loan, there is no risk of getting into debt.
+The rent acquired is taxable and therefore must be declared on a self-assessment tax return.

 - Having chosen either interest rate, there is a little more choice involved.
 You know what they say; variety is the spice of life.
 You now need to choose between a tracker, fixed rate, discount, capped rate or variable rate.

 - Tracker mortgages follow the base rate of the bank of England.
 This means that if that base rate increases or decreases, your mortgage will follow suit.

 - Fixed rate mortgages are somewhat more dependable.
 As the name suggests, the rate is fixed, so your mortgage will not rise and fall mercurially over time.